· Older DSM web site

 -Snapshots of Terminal deoxynucleotidyl transferase caught in action: dynamical aspects of the two-metal-ion mechanism (J. Gouge et al., J. Mol.
 Biol., Jul 2013)

--Structure of DNA pol B from P. abyssi in editing mode by J. Gouge et al. (JMB)
+-Structure of Archaeal DNA polymerase (polB) from P. abyssi in editing mode by J. Gouge et al. (JMB)

--A review on cys-loop receptors in Structure here
+-A review on cys-loop receptors with P.J.
+Corringer in Structure

 This was later replaced by AquaSol.

-These sites provide online servers for algorithms such as normal mode
+Altogether, these sites provide online servers for algorithms such as normal mode calculation.

-calculation, structural refinement, solvation, mutation and (later) transition path calculation.
+model refinement, solvation, mutations, homology modeling and transition path calculation.

-Go to Main site for more details on the group activities.
+Go to Older site for more details on the group historical activities.